Propagation Delay for Low to High Output Transition CMOS Solution

 What is Propagation Delay for Low to High Output Transition CMOS?

-The Propagation Delay for Low to High Output Transition CMOS formula is defined as the time required for the output voltage to rise from VOL to the V50% level and is represented as ζPLH = (Cload/(Kp*(VDD-abs(VT,p))))*(((2*abs(VT,p))/(VDD-abs(VT,p)))+ln((4*(VDD-abs(VT,p))/VDD)-1)) or Time for Low to High Transition of Output = (Load Capacitance/(Transconductance of PMOS*(Supply Voltage-abs(Threshold Voltage of PMOS with Body Bias))))*(((2*abs(Threshold Voltage of PMOS with Body Bias))/(Supply Voltage-abs(Threshold Voltage of PMOS with Body Bias)))+ln((4*(Supply Voltage-abs(Threshold Voltage of PMOS with Body Bias))/Supply Voltage)-1)).
-Load Capacitance of Inverter CMOS is defined as combined capacitances into an equivalent lumped linear capacitance, Transconductance of PMOS in CMOS is defined as the multiplication of mobility of electrons, width to length ratio of PMOS and oxide capacitance, Supply Voltage of CMOS is defined as the supply voltage given to the source terminal of the PMOS & Threshold Voltage of PMOS with Body Bias is defined as the value of minimum required gate voltage for PMOS when substrate is not at ground potential.
+Propagation Delay for Low to High Output Transition CMOS refers to the time taken for a signal at the output terminal of a CMOS device to transition from a low voltage level to a high voltage level.
+This delay includes various factors such as gate delays and interconnect delays within the CMOS circuit and is represented as ζPLH = (Cload/(Kp*(VDD-abs(VT,p))))*(((2*abs(VT,p))/(VDD-abs(VT,p)))+ln((4*(VDD-abs(VT,p))/VDD)-1)) or Time for Low to High Transition of Output = (Inverter CMOS Load Capacitance/(Transconductance of PMOS*(Supply Voltage-abs(Threshold Voltage of PMOS with Body Bias))))*(((2*abs(Threshold Voltage of PMOS with Body Bias))/(Supply Voltage-abs(Threshold Voltage of PMOS with Body Bias)))+ln((4*(Supply Voltage-abs(Threshold Voltage of PMOS with Body Bias))/Supply Voltage)-1)).
+Inverter CMOS Load Capacitance is the capacitance driven by a CMOS inverter's output, including wiring, input capacitances of connected gates, and parasitic capacitances, Transconductance of PMOS refers to the ratio of the change in the output drain current to the change in the input gate-source voltage when the drain-source voltage is constant, Supply voltage refers to the voltage level provided by a power source to an electrical circuit or device, serving as the potential difference for current flow and operation & Threshold Voltage of PMOS with Body Bias is defined as the value of minimum required gate voltage for PMOS when substrate is not at ground potential.

 How to calculate Propagation Delay for Low to High Output Transition CMOS?

-The Propagation Delay for Low to High Output Transition CMOS formula is defined as the time required for the output voltage to rise from VOL to the V50% level is calculated using Time for Low to High Transition of Output = (Load Capacitance/(Transconductance of PMOS*(Supply Voltage-abs(Threshold Voltage of PMOS with Body Bias))))*(((2*abs(Threshold Voltage of PMOS with Body Bias))/(Supply Voltage-abs(Threshold Voltage of PMOS with Body Bias)))+ln((4*(Supply Voltage-abs(Threshold Voltage of PMOS with Body Bias))/Supply Voltage)-1)).
-To calculate Propagation Delay for Low to High Output Transition CMOS, you need Load Capacitance (Cload), Transconductance of PMOS (Kp), Supply Voltage (VDD) & Threshold Voltage of PMOS with Body Bias (VT,p).
-With our tool, you need to enter the respective value for Load Capacitance, Transconductance of PMOS, Supply Voltage & Threshold Voltage of PMOS with Body Bias and hit the calculate button.
+Propagation Delay for Low to High Output Transition CMOS refers to the time taken for a signal at the output terminal of a CMOS device to transition from a low voltage level to a high voltage level.
+This delay includes various factors such as gate delays and interconnect delays within the CMOS circuit is calculated using Time for Low to High Transition of Output = (Inverter CMOS Load Capacitance/(Transconductance of PMOS*(Supply Voltage-abs(Threshold Voltage of PMOS with Body Bias))))*(((2*abs(Threshold Voltage of PMOS with Body Bias))/(Supply Voltage-abs(Threshold Voltage of PMOS with Body Bias)))+ln((4*(Supply Voltage-abs(Threshold Voltage of PMOS with Body Bias))/Supply Voltage)-1)).
+To calculate Propagation Delay for Low to High Output Transition CMOS, you need Inverter CMOS Load Capacitance (Cload), Transconductance of PMOS (Kp), Supply Voltage (VDD) & Threshold Voltage of PMOS with Body Bias (VT,p).
+With our tool, you need to enter the respective value for Inverter CMOS Load Capacitance, Transconductance of PMOS, Supply Voltage & Threshold Voltage of PMOS with Body Bias and hit the calculate button.
 You can also select the units (if any) for Input(s) and the Output as well.

 Let Others Know